nodeshake/NLP-POSPair-Refined/CONTRIBUTING.md

 ### Our Pledge

-In the interest of foste
+In the interest of fostering an open and welcoming environment, we as contributor